AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 items:

 * Date & time when the report was produced

-* Command line and Version of |gcp| that produced the report
+* Command line and Version of |gcp| that produced the report.
+The set of units that this report is about is conveyed by the :option:`--scos` option arguments quoted there.

 * Coverage level requested to be analyzed

 * Details on the input trace files: path to binary program exercised (as provided on the command line), production time stamp and tag string (:option:`--tag` command line